GMODE — The Off-Cycle Lane

-Essay 6.8 covered the multiplier dial — the meta-cognition the seed agent is forced through before any phase begins, so a phase’s tool budget reflects an honest forecast of the work ahead.
-This sub-essay turns to the opposite case: the work that doesn’t fit any phase’s compartment at all.
+Essay 6.8 covered the rhythm of work inside a phase — the paired gates that pace it from within, and the reflection-keyed exit gate that opens each boundary.
+This essay turns to the opposite case: the work that doesn’t fit any phase’s compartment at all.
 The off-cycle lane.

-This sub-essay is for you — especially when you are doing ad-hoc maintenance on your own running seed.
+This essay is for you — especially when you are doing ad-hoc maintenance on your own running seed.

 What it owns